 Voice and Visibility Award: Meredith Baxter

-The Voice and Visibility Award honors an individual who has helped to give voice and visibility to the LGBT community.
-This year’s award goes to actor Meredith Baxter, a vocal LGBT activist who has used her celebrity to raise awareness about the challenges facing LGBT families and LGBT youth.
-Baxter gained fame on hit television shows like “Family Ties,” “The Faculty,” and “Cold Case,” and is a relentless and tireless advocate for LGBT equality.
+The Voice and Visibility Award honors an individual who has helped to give voice and visibility to the LGBTQ community.
+This year’s award goes to actor Meredith Baxter, a vocal LGBTQ activist who has used her celebrity to raise awareness about the challenges facing LGBTQ families and LGBTQ youth.
+Baxter gained fame on hit television shows like “Family Ties,” “The Faculty,” and “Cold Case,” and is a relentless and tireless advocate for LGBTQ equality.

-Founded in 1977, NCLR is devoted to advancing LGBT equality through litigation, legislation, policy, and public education.
-Since its start, NCLR—which helps more than 5,000 people each year—has embraced every aspect of the diverse LGBT community through its work, recognizing that LGBT people and their families come from many different backgrounds and face a wide range of issues.
+Founded in 1977, NCLR is devoted to advancing LGBTQ equality through litigation, legislation, policy, and public education.
+Since its start, NCLR—which helps more than 5,000 people each year—has embraced every aspect of the diverse LGBTQ community through its work, recognizing that LGBTQ people and their families come from many different backgrounds and face a wide range of issues.

-NCLR has led the effort to protect LGBT youth from so-called “reparative therapy.”
+NCLR has led the effort to protect LGBTQ youth from reparative therapy.
 In 2012, NCLR helped make history in California with the passage of the first law in the nation protecting young people from the dangerous practices that include aversion therapy and shame to try to change their sexual orientation or gender expression.
 The following year, NCLR worked closely with New Jersey leaders to pass a similar law.
-NCLR is now representing advocates in California and New Jersey to defend the laws against legal challenges by anti-LGBT organizations.
+NCLR is now representing advocates in California and New Jersey to defend the laws against legal challenges by anti-LGBTQ organizations.

 Tickets to the party are now available for $90.
 The party begins at 8 p.m., with the well-known political humorist Kate Clinton returning for a command performance as emcee.